 Given that many marketers don’t know where to start with video marketing, it makes sense that brands are looking to bring in new talent that does.
 The takeaway from this is clear: if you’re a marketer, learning video creation skills is a great way to give your CV and open up more future employment opportunities.
 (Animoto – 2018 State of Social Video)

-There you have it – 24 video marketing statistics to inform your strategy this year.
+There you have it – over 25 video marketing statistics to inform your strategy this year.
 We hope you found them interesting and useful!

 If you’re still hungry for more data, here a few other statistics articles you might want to check out while you’re here: